Islamic state: Early Islamic governments

 The first Islamic state was the political entity established by Muhammad in Medina in 622 CE under the Constitution of Medina.
 It represented the political unity of the Muslim Ummah (nation).
 It was subsequently transformed into the caliphate by Muhammad's disciples, who were known as the Rightly Guided (Rashidun) Caliphs (632–661 CE).
 The Islamic State significantly expanded under the Umayyad Caliphate (661–750) and consequently the Abbasid Caliphate (750–1258).

 Essence of Islamic governments

 The essence or guiding principles of an Islamic government or Islamic state is the concept of al-Shura.
 Several scholars have different understandings or thoughts, with regard to the concept al-Shura.
-However, most Muslim scholars are of the opinion that Islamic al-Shura should consist of the following:
+However, some Muslim scholars are of the opinion that Islamic al-Shura should consist of the following: